lfrestrepog/if-docs/website/docs/04-specification/inputs.md

 ### `inputs` drive temporal granularity

-As discussed in the [Granularity](Granularity.md) design document, an essential feature of the [Impact Engine Framework](Impact%20Engine%20Framework.md) is to provide a granular analysis of the impacts of a software system.
+As discussed in the [Granularity](Granularity.md) design document, an essential feature of the [Impact Framework](Impact%20Framework.md) is to provide a granular analysis of the impacts of a software system.

 One dimension of granularity is time, and `inputs` are how we provide that temporal granularity.

 You can provide one single `input` for a long duration for every component in an [Impact Graph](Impact%20Graph.md); however, this won't give you a view of how the impacts changed over time.

-This is why `inputs` are a time series; the more inputs you can provide about components over time, the more the engine can surface impacts over time.
+This is why `inputs` are a time series; the more inputs you can provide about components over time, the more the Impact Framework can surface impacts over time.

 Another reason to provide multiple `inputs` is to gain a much more accurate emissions estimate.
 Many of the models used to translate `inputs` into outputs are non-linear.
 This means just providing an average value over time will give you a less accurate value than providing more data points over time.